The first victims and the alligator in the yard: the consequences of hurricane Sally in the USA

 A massive reptile is another reason not to leave the house until the flood recedes.

-“There are not only collapsed power lines, but wild animals as well,” wrote WKRG-TV meteorologist Thomas Geboi.
+“There are not only collapsed power lines, but also wild animals,” wrote WKRG-TV meteorologist Thomas Geboy.

 An eel was caught floating on the side of a highway in Orange Beach, Alabama, later that day, according to reporter Brittany Decker.